deletedcu/angular-demo/lectures/day-1/05-angular-directives.md

 All directives have an @Directive decorator on the class.

 >**Note:** An @Component decorator is actually an @Directive decorator extended with template-oriented features.

+Here, we'll create an Interval directive.
+We can do anything we want with it!
+We'll set it to perform an event every second.

 Create a new file called `interval.directive.ts` and put it in your `app` folder: